 If you want to keep the kids all busy and entertained, even when the Minnesotan weather doesn’t allow it, this is one place that offers a refuge.
 The Eagles Nest Indoor Playground is designed to offer amazing fun for kids aged 12 years and below.

-The place includes triple-level, quadruple wave, and tornado slides, all designed to offer endless fun for the kids.
+The place includes triple-level, quadruple wave, and tornado slides designed to offer the kids endless fun.
 The kids will also enjoy the two ball pits, three-story climbing structure, and other interesting playground features.

 As for the toddlers, the lily pad walks, tree slide, ball pit, carousel, and foam play pieces will keep these young ones entertained.